Selected Publications

 Stretchable Thermoelectric Generators for Self-Powered Wearable Health Monitoring

-Zadan, M.; Wertz, A.; Shah, D.; Patel, D. K.; Zu, W.; Han, Y.; Gelorme, J.; Mea, H. J.; Yao, L.; Malakooti, M. H.; Ko, S. H.; Kazem, N.; Majidi, C. Under Review.
+Zadan, M.; Wertz, A.; Shah, D.; Patel, D. K.; Zu, W.; Han, Y.; Gelorme, J.; Mea, H. J.; Yao, L.; Malakooti, M. H.; Ko, S. H.; Kazem, N.; Majidi, C. Advanced Functional Materials, 2024

 As continuous wearable physiological monitoring systems become more ubiquitous in healthcare, there is an increasing need for power sources that can sustainably power wireless sensors and electronics for long durations.
 Wearable energy harvesting with thermoelectric generators (TEGs), in which body heat is converted to electrical energy, presents a promising way to prolong wireless operation and address battery life concerns.
 In this paper, we introduce high performance TEGs that combine 3D printed elastomers with liquid metal epoxy polymer composites and thermoelectric semiconductors to achieve elastic compliance and mechanical compatibility with the body.
 We characterize the thermoelectric properties in both energy harvesting (Seebeck) and active heating/cooling (Peltier) modes, and examine the performance of wearable energy harvesting under various conditions such as sitting, walking, and running.
 When worn on a user's forearm while walking outside, our TEG arrays were able to power circuitry to collect photoplethysmography (PPG) waveform data with a photonic sensor and wirelessly transmit the data to an external PC using an on-board Bluetooth Low Energy radio.
 This represents a significant step forward on the path to sustainable body-worn smart electronics.